slimtoolkit/slim/README.md

 To get more command line option information run `docker-slim` without any parameters or select one of the top level commands to get the command-specific information.

 To disable the version checks set the global `--check-version` flag to `false` (e.g., `--check-version=false`) or you can use the `DSLIM_CHECK_VERSION` environment variable.

+### `LINT` COMMAND OPTIONS

+* `--target` - target Dockerfile path (or Docker image, in the future)
+* `--target-type` - explicitly specify the command target type (values: dockerfile, image)
+* `--skip-build-context` - don't try to analyze build context
+* `build-context-dir` - explicitly specify the build context directory
+* `skip-dockerignore` - don't try to analyze .dockerignore
+* `include-check-label` - include checks with the selected label key:value
+* `exclude-check-label` - exclude checks with the selected label key:value
+* `include-check-id` - check ID to include
+* `include-check-id-file` - file with check IDs to include
+* `exclude-check-id` - check ID to exclude
+* `exclude-check-id-file` - file with check IDs to exclude

 ### `XRAY` COMMAND OPTIONS